How to Stop Your Tin Whistle from Squeaking

 The Role of Air Flow in Creating Squeaks

-The key to it all?
-Persistent practice and growing familiarity with your whistle.
-As you continue to engage with your instrument, controlling air flow and preventing squeaks will gradually seem less intimidating and more instinctive.
+The most important part is steady practice and becoming comfortable with your whistle.
+As you continue to use your instrument, managing air flow and stopping squeaks will slowly become less of a challenge and more second nature.

 If you are looking to improve your technique and lessen squeaking when playing, browse through a selection of books for learning the tin whistle.
 By clicking this link, you'll be directed to different books on Amazon with tunes easily learnable for those starting out with the instrument: https://amzn.to/3ZsRcIc